Dynamex Operations West, Inc. v. Superior Court: Legal context

 In employment law, there is a distinction between workers classified as employees as opposed to those classified as independent contractors.
 If a worker is classified as an employee, their employer must follow a variety of employment laws that protect the worker.
 These include laws governing minimum wages, overtime, meal and rest breaks as well as other working conditions of employers.
-Employers also need to pay taxes for social security, workers’ compensation, and unemployment insurance as well payroll and employment taxes.
+Employers also need to pay taxes for social security, workers’ compensation, and unemployment insurance as well as payroll and employment taxes.
 In contrast, businesses that hire independent contractors to complete work, do not have to meet any of these legal obligations or incur related costs because independent contractors are not protected by employment statutes and regulations.

 This legal distinction creates economic incentives for businesses to misclassify workers as independent contractors.
 Not only do they save on costs stemming from compliance with employment and tax laws, but they obtain an advantage over their competitors who do not misclassify their workers and thus incur these costs.
 Misclassification can impose costs not just on workers, but on society at large.
 As both the federal and California governments have recognized, misclassification deprives governments of substantial annual tax revenues and workers from numerous employment law benefits to which they are lawfully entitled.
 Recognizing the seriousness of this problem, California has imposed substantial civil penalties for misclassifying workers as independent contractors, particularly for “willful” misclassification.

 The California courts have long grappled with the appropriate standard for determining whether a worker is properly classified as an employee or an independent contractor for the purpose of California’s employment laws.
 At common law, the employment relationship was determined by the degree of control over the details of the work being performed.